 Not even Roszko’s dad had a good thing to say about him.
 I got his father’s name [William Roszko] and phone number from the Star reporter, and so I called him.
 He wanted me to get out to see him that evening.

 William lived out of town.
 Somewhere.
 But his directions, however, were terrible and I got lost in the dark trying to find his place.
 I continued to talk to him on the phone as I drove.
-The man was quite frank about James.
-He said when he heard that four Mounties were dead, he immediately knew that his son was the killer.
+The man was quite frank about his son.
+He said when he heard that four Mounties were dead, he immediately knew that his boy was the killer.

-William Roszko was also quick to say he didn’t condone what his son did, that he didn’t raise his boy to kill policemen.
+William Roszko was also quick to say he didn’t condone what his son did, that he didn’t raise his son to kill policemen.

-The guy was clearly in shock.
+The old guy was clearly in shock.
 He was unfocused and he rambled, often going around in circles, just like me out in the dark trying to find his damn place.
-The father cried as well.
-Trying to get directions from him as I drove in pitch darkness, I passed a “landmark”.
+Trying to get directions from him as I drove in pitch darkness, I passed a ‘landmark’.
 I told him, “I just went by a graveyard, am I heading in the right direction?”
-I then heard the old fellow sobbing.
+I then heard him crying.
 They don’t pay us enough to cover these stories.

 William Roszko died in 2006, the year following the shootings at his son’s farm.
 I have often wondered if James Roszko’s mad rampage didn’t contribute to his father’s death.
 I think we all know the answer.

-The staff at the Chinese restaurant in Mayerthorpe, where I had my meals, revealed that two of the Mounties often ate there and that one of them was very personable.
-Can’t remember the officer’s name now, but according to a waitress, he talked about his family and his future plans.
+The staff at the Chinese restaurant in Mayerthorpe, where I had my meals, revealed that two of the Mounties often ate there and that they were very personable.
+According to a waitress, one of the officers — and I can’t remember his name now — talked about his family and his future plans.

 DAVE RUTHERFORD ARRIVES